CSUSBIndependentStudy/centos/GIT.md

 ````

 Here is a script that adds an additional public key for an account;
-it takes the account id as an argument.
+it takes the account id and name of new public key (minus the .pub extension)
+for arguments.

 ````
 # append.sh
-# If account name not specified on command line, print error message and terminate.
+# Check for account id argument.
 if [ -z "$1" ]
 then
   echo "ERROR: Account id not specified." exit 1 fi

+# Check for account id argument.
+if [ -z "$2" ]
+then
+  echo "ERROR: Public key not specified." exit 1 fi

 # If account doesn't exist, print error message and terminate.
-if [ -d /home/$1 ]
+if [ ! -d /home/$1 ]
 then
   echo "ERROR: Account $1 doesn't exist." exit 1 fi

 # If public key file doesn't exist, print error message and terminate.
-if [ ! -f $1.pub ];
+if [ ! -f $2.pub ];
 then
-   echo "ERROR: File $1.pub does not exist." exit 1 fi
+   echo "ERROR: File $2.pub does not exist." exit 1 fi

 # Append public key to ssh authorized keys.
-cat $1.pub >> /home/$1/.ssh/authorized_keys
+cat $2.pub >> /home/$1/.ssh/authorized_keys
 ````